karolinaszafranbelzowska/numpy.random/README.md

 # numpy.random
 ## This assignment contains the numpy.random package in Python

-The first commit is called "First notebook" and contains the overall purpose of the **numpy.random** package.
+The first commit is called "The numpy.random" - First notebook and contains the overall purpose of the **numpy.random** package.